avouacr/job-offers-recommender/cv_generator/README.md

-This original project upon which this CV generating code is based (allthough with significant modifications) can be found in: https://github.com/davidalvarezdlt/cv_generator
+This original project upon which this CV generating code is based (allthough with significant modifications) can be found [here](https://github.com/davidalvarezdlt/cv_generator).
 As requested, we keep in this folder its original copyright notice and licence (LICENSE file).